mkoegel/HeizungsLuefter/README.md

 1. Clone the repository
 2. Create a copy of the settings.example.yaml as settings.yaml and change it with your settings.
 3. Install the dependencies with `bundle install`
-4. Run the program with `bundle exec ruby heizungsluefter.rb`
+4. Run the program with `bundle exec ruby lueftersteuerung.rb`

 ## Thanks